MXE (MPC eXecution Environment)

 code and must be initialized via

-A single execution instance of a confidential instruction.
+A single execution instance of an encrypted instruction.
 You generate a random

 computation_offset (u64) per invocation to uniquely identify it.
 The computation